-We are now accepting applications.
+We are now accepting applications for auditions in the autumn term.
 Use the 'Apply' link above to apply.

 Your audition should last about 15 minutes.